JoeyDelp/JoSIM/README.md

 ---

 ## Changelog
+### v2.6.3
+- Fixed a bug where Windows and CentOS parameters do not coincide.
+Issue was due to expression substitution.

 ### v2.6.2
 - Fixed sp_generator.py having invalid tab spacing
 - Fixed Area= and Ic= JJ parameters not producing the same result for the same critical current